 Leave No Trace is simple, whether you are hiking and camping in the park's wilderness or driving to the Lighthouse, Drakes Beach or Tomales Point for an afternoon.
 At its heart is a set of seven principles which can be applied in any natural setting to minimize human impacts on the environment.
 Following the Leave No Trace principles and combining them with your personal judgment, awareness, and experience will help protect precious natural and cultural park resources and preserve the park experience for you and for future visitors.

-The Leave No Trace Center for Outdoor Ethics and its Subaru/Leave No Trace Traveling Trainers team are partnering with the National Park Service and the Point Reyes National Seashore Association to host community events and educational activities April 6–13, 2015.
+The Leave No Trace Center for Outdoor Ethics and its Subaru/Leave No Trace Traveling Trainers team partnered with the National Park Service and the Point Reyes National Seashore Association to host community events and educational activities April 6–13, 2015.
 The scenic and popular Point Reyes National Seashore has experienced visitor-created impacts in recent years, including excessive trash, damage to vegetation, disturbance of wildlife with dogs in restricted areas, and trail erosion.
 The Hot Spot Program, a key component of the Leave No Trace in Every Park initiative, raises community awareness and brings solutions to popular natural areas facing heavy recreational use and consequently, the threat of harm to trails, parks and open space areas.
 The Subaru/Leave No Trace Traveling Trainers travel throughout the country providing public education about how to reduce impacts in the outdoors.
 Visit our Leave No Trace in Every Park page for event details.

 Please learn and practice Leave No Trace skills and ethics and pass them on to those you come in contact with.
 It's easy to enjoy and protect the park simultaneously.
 For more information stop by a park Visitor Center, call the Leave No Trace Hotline at 1-800-332-4100, or visit Leave No Trace's website.